Witch hunters in Papua New Guinea. (Image via)

-For most of us in the West, terms like sorcery and witchcraft tend to conjure images of delusional, damaged retirees gathering old berries for moonlit séances.
+For most of us in the West, terms like "sorcery" and "witchcraft" tend to conjure images of delusional, damaged retirees gathering old berries for moonlit séances in Cornwall.
 However, some of the people who live in the more remote regions of Papua New Guinea possess a more extreme belief in the power of the occult.
 In fact, they take it seriously enough that, in the past couple of weeks, some of them have formed an armed mob and attacked two women accused of sorcery in PNG’s western island of Bougainville.

 Although sorcery-related killings are by no means a new phenomenon in PNG, the issue has gained significant attention recently, after images of a 20-year-old woman burned to death over sorcery claims were picked up by the international media in February.
 Since then, fresh reports of sorcery-related violence have been condemned by the international community.